Home Assistant ยท price and CO2

 | FR | yes | yes | yes | no |

-| CZ | yes | yes | no | no |
+| CZ | yes | yes | yes | no |

 | DK1 | yes | yes | yes | yes |